-With the holidays fast approaching, IU Human Resources offers reminders about the Nov.
-24 Day of Gratitude holiday, 2021’s final paycheck, how and when to use time off during the winter, and PTO rollover into sick leave.
+With the holidays approaching, IU Human Resources offers reminders for staff about the recently announced additional winter break holidays, 2022’s final paycheck, how and when to use time off during the winter, and PTO rollover into sick leave.

-As shared by President Pam Whitten, the executive leadership of IU would like to express their gratitude for the efforts of IU faculty and staff with an extended Thanksgiving break.
-Therefore, Wednesday, Nov.
-24, will be a paid university holiday this year, and many IU offices will be closed Wednesday through Friday.
+As shared by President Pam Whitten, the executive leadership of IU would like to recognize the efforts of IU faculty and staff with two additional holidays over winter break.
+Friday, Dec.
+23, and Friday, Dec.
+30, will be paid university holidays this year, and most IU offices are expected to be closed those days.

 Year-end pay dates